 - After your injury related costs have been covered by your settlement, do you have a sum of money left over?
 If so, you may wish to designate heirs for any monies left over after your passing.

 - Do you wish to add anyone to your will who you did not name in your current will?

 - Do you wish to remove anyone from your will who you had previously named?

 - Do you currently have ongoing medical care costs that will cease after your passing?
 Your settlement award might have been calculated to include costs beyond your life expectancy.
 In that case, your estate may end up with more assets than you had anticipated.

 If you received a personal injury settlement award, you may wish to consider consulting an estate planning attorney about the possibility of revising your will.

-Thanks to our friends and contributors from Hildebrand Law for their insight into estate planning and wills.
+Thanks to our friends and contributors from Arizona Estate Planning Attorneys for their insight into estate planning and wills.